akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 To attach the metadata when reading the snapshot the `akka.persistence.SnapshotMetadata.apply` factory overload taking a `metadata` parameter is used.
 The @apidoc[SnapshotStoreSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.

-The following plugins support replicated event sourcing:
+The following plugins support replicated Event Sourcing:

 * [Akka Persistence Cassandra](https://doc.akka.io/docs/akka-persistence-cassandra/current/index.html) versions 1.0.3+
 * [Akka Persistence Spanner](https://doc.akka.io/docs/akka-persistence-spanner/current/overview.html) versions 1.0.0-RC4+